-- a) With the exception of Vintage Historic cars as noted in 2.2.2 b), Open- and Closed-wheel Cars may not compete together. - b) Vintage Historic (pre-1972 era) Open- and Closed-wheel Cars may compete together providing the individual maximum weight of the Closed-wheel Car does not exceed 2500 lbs.
+- a) Except for Vintage Historic cars as noted in 2.2.2 b), Open- and Closed-wheel Cars may not compete together. - b) Vintage Historic (pre-1972 era) Open- and Closed-wheel Cars may compete together providing the individual maximum weight of the Closed-wheel Car does not exceed 2500 lbs.
 An exemption to compete with Open-wheel cars may be granted, on an individual basis, for Closed-wheel Cars that weigh more than 2500 lbs., which do not meet the G70+ safety requirements, providing the maximum calculated energy developed does not exceed 2.11 million Joules.
 The formula for the calculation of energy shall be E = 0.5 x M x V2, where M is the mass expressed in kilograms and V is maximum velocity in metres per second.
-Application for any exemption shall be made to the VARAC Race Director. - c) All competitors on a grid of Vintage/Historic Cars shall adhere to the requirements of the VARAC Conduct Procedures, regardless of the age of their car.
-See the VARAC Conduct Procedures here: https://varac.ca/carinfo/conduct-procedures. - d) Sports Racing Cars shall normally run with an open wheel grid unless otherwise classified by the Race Director or Regional Chief Scrutineer.
+Application for any exemption shall be made to the VARAC Race Director. - c) All competitors on a VARAC grid shall adhere to these regulations for any sporting infringements during an event.
+VARAC competitors shall also adhere to the requirements of the VARAC Conduct Procedures.
+See the VARAC Conduct Procedures here: https://varac.ca/carinfo/conduct-procedures.
+Any non-VARAC competitor on a shared VARAC grid shall be mindful of the 'spirit of Vintage racing' when competing on a mixed grid. - d) Sports Racing Cars shall normally run with an open wheel grid unless otherwise classified by the Race Director or Regional Chief Scrutineer.